 A good defense is the best offense, right?
 It’s sometimes true for investing as well.
 Learn more about defensive stocks and defensive sector investing.

 A defensive investing strategy can help offer protection during volatile markets

 Investors can access defensive sectors through individual stocks as well as bonds and exchange-traded funds (ETFs)

 They say the best offense is a good defense.
 It’s a favorite cliché among many sports coaches.
 And a similar principle often applies in investing.
 Defensive stocks and defensive stock sectors have long been a type of investment to help investors “defend” against volatile markets and economic turmoil.
 Defensive stocks may lack the headline appeal of more “offensive” counterparts, but that’s part of the idea.

 So how do you identify defensive assets and create a defensive investing strategy?
 Before we tackle those questions, let’s think about why investors may want to consider a defensive posture in the first place.

-The rationale for defensive investing may reflect expectations for greater volatility or uncertainty stemming from geopolitical developments beyond the control of individual investors, according to Viraj Desai, senior manager, portfolio construction at TD Ameritrade Investment Management, LLC.
+The rationale for defensive investing may reflect expectations for greater volatility or uncertainty stemming from geopolitical developments beyond the control of individual investors.

-“Long-term portfolio strategy should incorporate defensive positions or defensive elements in an effort to help protect against such uncertainty,” Desai said.
-“Defensive investments tend to exhibit lower volatility during times when the broader market experiences high volatility.”
+A desirable long-term portfolio strategy should incorporate defensive positions or defensive elements in an effort to help protect against such uncertainty.
+That’s because defensive investments historically tend to exhibit lower volatility at times when the broader market experiences high volatility.